WeblateOrg/weblate/docs/quick.rst

 #.
 Download the appliance and start it.
 You need to choose format depending on
    your target environment.

 #.
-Everything should be set up immediatelly after boot, though you will want
+Everything should be set up immediately after boot, though you will want
    to adjust some settings to improve security, see :ref:`appliance`.